HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

 Minimum requirements for a Linux (RPI ARM64) Data Collector device
 ------------------------------------------------------------------

-.. note:: The Linux Data Collector does not support VMWare, IxOS, and WMI discovery protocols.

 * Raspberry Pi 4 Model B (8GB)
 * 64 GB of free space (note: you must be using an SSD drive)
 * Only Ubuntu Server LTS 20.04 and 22.04 are supported